Here you can find a number of useful websites and links.

 The SSSC is responsible for registering and regulating people who work in social services in Scotland.

 Social Care and Social Work Improvement Scotland (SCSWIS)

-SCSWIS is an independent body set up to scrutinise and improve care, social work and child protection services for the benefit of the people who use them.
+SCSWIS (formerly the Care Commission, now known as the Care Inspectorate) is an independent body set up to scrutinise and improve care, social work and child protection services for the benefit of the people who use them.

 The Scottish Housing Regulator

 The Scottish Housing Regulator is the Scottish Government's housing and regeneration agency and is the registrar and regulator for Registered Social Landlords (RSLs), many of which have charitable status.

 The Charity Commission is established by law as the regulator and registrar for charities in England and Wales.

 The Charities Act (Northern Ireland) 2008 created the Charity Commission for Northern Ireland (CCNI).
 The CCNI will establish a compulsory charity register of all charities operating in Northern Ireland.
 It will provide a charity test of who is and who isn't a charity.
 It will also put in place new requirements for all public collections.

 The SLCC was set up to investigate complaints made by members of the public about services provided by legal practitioners in Scotland.
 It operates wholly independently of the legal profession and launched on the 1st of October 2008.
 The Commission cannot accept any complaints before that time, and so until then service complaints should be addressed to the relevant professional organisation.

 The Scottish Charity Appeals Panel (SCAP) deals with appeals against decisions made by OSCR.
 SCAP was established by the Charities and Trustee Investment (Scotland) Act 2005.